 In the US, Amazon has been criticised for its ‘above the market’ approach, epitomised by its willingness to lose money on delivery and even price some items well below recommended retail, but Cole expects operations in Australia to be less aggressive.
 Still, Amazon’s low prices and cheap or free delivery could be a knock-out blow for some retailers because, like it or not, that’s what Australian shoppers now expect.

 The consumer data in The Digital Future report shows US consumers spent an average of US$117/month online, and would spend more if their top three demands were met: better prices, faster delivery and cheaper delivery.
 Amazon has form in all three.

-Shoppers are already used to jumping online to get a winning combination of low prices and cheap (or free) delivery, but from his research, Cole expects we’ll see more of these shopping trends:
+Shoppers are already used to jumping online to get a winning combination of low prices and cheap (or free) delivery, but from his extensive international research, Cole expects we’ll see a lot more of these shopping trends:

 More click-and-collect.
-“Supermarkets, stationery suppliers and hardware stores all have big click-and-collect plans,” says Cole.
+“Supermarkets, stationery suppliers and hardware stores all have big click-and-collect plans.”